Sowing Timeline

 The dates refer to sowing seeds, not planting plants.

-For a beautiful reminder of when to sow vegetables, all year long, see my 2025 Calendar of Sowing Dates.
-Its sowing dates continue until autumn so it’s a good purchase even in summer, with lovely photos of my garden here, and it has no dig advice too.
+For a beautiful reminder of when to sow vegetables, all year long, see my yearly Calendar of Vegetable Sowing Dates.
+The dates continue until autumn so it’s a good purchase even in summer, with lovely photos of my garden here, and no dig advice too.
+It is available in both print and digital formats.

 Southern Hemisphere Sowing Guide